-\tech seeks to measure the degree of fit between available training data and a learner.
-In this section, we explore the influence of training data on \tech.
-We expect that \jie{when a learner is over-complex for the data,} adding extra training data will improve the learner's robustness to incorrect labels, thus the \tech score ought also to tend to increase when training data size increases.
+We expect that when a learner is over-complex for the data, adding extra data will improve the learner's resilience to mutated labels, thus the \tech score ought also to increase when training data size increases.

-Indeed, previously from Figure~\ref{fig:rq2dt}, we have observed that models trained on large datasets (e.g., bank, adult, and connect) tend to be more robust to incorrect labels for large depths.
-In this section, we investigate this observation in more depth by gradually increasing the training data size to explore its influence on \tech.
+Indeed, previously from Figure~\ref{fig:rq2dt}, we have observed that models trained on large datasets (e.g., bank and adult) tend to be more resilient to mutated labels for large depths.
+Figure~\ref{fig:rq3difftrain} shows the results for connect and moon datasets, indicating that data size plays a role in determining the trained model's robustness to incorrect training labels.

-For real datasets, we experiment by randomly selecting different sizes of subsets from large datasets.
-From Figure~\ref{fig:rq2dt}, among the three large datasets, the \tech values of bank and adult datasets are already stable, and thus we report only on the connect dataset.
-For synthetic datasets, we generate different sizes of data sets.
-Figure~\ref{fig:rq3difftrain} shows the results.

-We then investigate what would happen to \tech should we deliberately use more training data than normally expected.
-That is, we go beyond the assumption that there is no need to increase data when the test accuracy becomes stable.
-As we can see from Figure~\ref{fig:rq3difftrain-verylarge}, \tech is more responsive to changes in training data size than test accuracy. \jie{For learners that are over-complex to the data}, when adding more training data no longer increases test accuracy, \tech continues to increase, indicating that the model's robustness to incorrect labels continues to increase.

-In Figure~\ref{fig:rq3difftrain-verylarge}, when comparing the left sub-figures (clean training data) and the right ones (0.2-noisy training data), we can observe that both test accuracy and \tech scores are lower for noisy training data.
-We suspect that this is because the noisy data is comparatively more complex and difficult to learn, and thus more poorly fits the learner's hypothesis.